JDat/handspring/autoHotSync/README.md

 *) handle other shell than bash

 script does following things:
-check for root
+check for root.
-if not root then exit
+if not root then exit.
-create udev rule in /etc/udev/rules.d create sync script /usr/local/bin # need some minor fix set permissions for files add user to dialout reload udev rules
+create udev rule in /etc/udev/rules.d create sync script /usr/local/bin # need some minor fix set permissions for files. add user to dialout. reload udev rules.